-Produced with the Baltimore Museum of Art, Visioning Home Mapping and FutureSite Baltimore were interactive mapping installations and activity in which participants wrote on and placed laser cut cardboard signs within immersive tape map to illustrate and discuss their neighborhood assets, challenges, and new ideas.
+Produced seperately with the City of El Paso and the Baltimore Museum of Art, Crafting the Corridor, Visioning Home Mapping, and FutureSite Baltimore were interactive mapping installations and activities in which residents wrote on and placed laser cut cardboard signs within immersive maps to illustrate and discuss their neighborhood assets, challenges, and new ideas.

 BMA Visioning Home Mapping Workshop

 10 Art Museum Drive, Baltimore, MD 21218